phoenix-rtos/phoenix-rtos-doc/kernel/vm/page.md

 ## Initial concept of paging technique

-The concept of paging was first introduced in the late 1960s in order to organize the program memory overlaying for hierarchical memory systems consisting of transistor-based memory, core memory, magnetic disks and tapes.
+The concept of paging was first introduced in the late 1960s to organize the program memory overlaying for hierarchical memory systems consisting of transistor-based memory, core memory, magnetic disks and tapes.
 Historically, the virtual address space size was comparable to the physical memory size.
 The page table was used to point to the data location in the hierarchical memory system and to associate the physical memory location, called a page frame, with the